All posts by Jason Pedreza

 result 1

-There might be scenarios wherein the copy job needs to be paused, meaning it needs to stop looking for new files, for example, to fix a corrupted data pipeline at the data source.
+There might be scenarios wherein the auto-copy job needs to be paused, meaning it needs to stop looking for new files, for example, to fix a corrupted data pipeline at the data source.

-In that case, either use the COPY JOB ALTER command to set AUTO to OFF or create a new COPY JOB with AUTO OFF.
+In that case, either use the auto-copy job ALTER command to set AUTO to OFF or create a new auto-copy job with AUTO OFF.
 Once this is set, auto copy will no longer look for new files.

-If in case required, users can manually invoke COPY JOB which will do the work and ingest if any new files found.
+If necessary, users can manually invoke auto-copy job which will do the work and ingest if new files are found.

-You can disable “AUTO ON” in the existing copy job using the following command:
+You can disable “AUTO ON” in the existing auto-copy job using the following command:

-COPY JOB ALTER <Copy Job Name> AUTO OFF
+auto-copy job ALTER <auto-copy job Name> AUTO OFF

 Syntax COPY <table-name>